 - Identify the importance and role of socioeconomic issues and differences, relationships, and caregiver roles among women

-- Promote cultural competence specific to women that recognizes roles and gender expectations across cultures that affect societal attitudes toward women who abuse substances
+- Recognize roles and gender expectations across cultures that affect societal attitudes toward women who abuse substances

 - Address women’s unique health concerns using a developmental perspective